 The NHS Healthy Ageing and Caring Guides provides information and advice to carers about staying healthy whilst caring and identifies the support available to help carers maintain their health and wellbeing.

 Brent, Wandsworth and Westminster Mind offer information, advice and support for people with mental issues and their carers.

 Age UK Westminster offers advice and support to local older people and their carers.

 The Citizens Advice Bureau in Westminster offer practical, up-to-date information and advice on a wide range of topics, including; debt, benefits, housing, legal, discrimination, employment, immigration, consumer and other problems.

-The Advice Plus servsice from A2Dominion offers advice on welfare benefits, money and bill problems, debt, care and support, problems with crime and noise, work and training, housing and much more besides.
+The Advice Plus service from A2Dominion offers advice on welfare benefits, money and bill problems, debt, care and support, problems with crime and noise, work and training, housing and much more besides.

-The Money Advice Service offers free information and advice on a wide range of financial issues.
+The government's new Moneyhelper website offers free information and advice on a wide range of financial issues.

 The Society of Later Life Advisers (SOLLA) provide a database of qualified and approved financial advisors who specialise in giving advice on finances in later life, enabling you to plan ahead or to make the most of your money once you reach retirement and older age.

 Adfam provides publications and information about carers' groups specifically for carers affected by substance misuse.